Is it possible that Jesus' parable about the ten virgins could indicate that there will be a Mid-tribulation Rapture?

 Ted’s Response:

-If the latter is true, the 70th Week has begun without the occurrence of a Rapture event.
-The next realistic time for a "catching-up" event to take place would be at the midpoint of the 70th Week, which would be a Mid-tribulation Rapture.
-Perhaps the phrase, "No one knows about that day or hour..."
-(Matthew 24:36), indicates that even believers do now know in which Rapture event they will be caught up to be with the Lord.
-Only the Father will be the judge of that.
+The next time that could be associated with a "catching-up" episode would be in the midst of the 70th Week, at a Mid-tribulation Rapture.
+It certainly would not be the main event, but it might involve the translation of a select group of "firstfruits" believers.
+Perhaps one ramification of the phrase "No one knows about that day or hour..."
+(Matthew 24:36) is that even believers do not know in which Rapture event they will be caught up to be with the Lord.
+Only the Father will be the Judge of that.

-At my website, most of what I state about the Rapture pertains to a Pre-wrath (or Pre-Seventh-Seal) view.
+At my website, most of what I state about the Rapture pertains to the Pre-wrath (or Pre-Seventh-Seal) view.
 This event is to take place soon after the opening of the Sixth Seal of the heavenly scroll.
-I feel that the Pre-wrath Rapture is most likely to take place a year prior to the end of the 70th Week (Isaiah 34:8, 61:2, 63:4—see The Seventh Year).
+I feel that the Pre-wrath Rapture is most likely to take place about a year prior to the end of the 70th Week (Isaiah 34:8, 61:2, 63:4—see The Seventh Year), with the final year of the seven years being equivalent to the final "day" of the 70th Week.

 I also feel that this will be the primary and most important Rapture event, because I believe this is when the dead in Christ, throughout all the ages, will be raised (1 Corinthians 15:52).
 The great multitude of these believers "from every nation, tribe, people and language," who will have been "caught up" into heaven via the Pre-wrath Rapture, can be seen in Revelation 7:9,10.